xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 ```

 It's important to  note  that  we  DON'T  have  to  include every
 possible  operator in this list.
-For  example,  the  paretheses
+For  example,  the  parentheses
 aren't  included, nor is the terminating  period.
 The  current
 version of Scan handles single-character operators  just  fine as
 it is.
 The list above includes only those  characters  that  can